How To Buy Bitcoin

-Cryptocurrency exchanges act like other legacy exchanges, but instead of you asking a broker to make a trade for you, you hold the bitcoin in the wallet they provide, and you can trade it at will 24/7/365.
+Cryptocurrency exchanges act like other legacy exchanges, but instead of you buying through a broker, you purchase the Bitcoin yourself.
+And unlike legacy markets, you can buy BTC 24/7/365.

 You are then free to do whatever you like with your bitcoins.
 You can trade them on the exchange, if that’s your game, or if you want to hold them for a future investment, you should send them to a wallet you have set up.